syafiqeil/Evice-Blockchain-Aegis/README.md

 ## Project Overview

-Evice is a high-performance Layer 1 blockchain platform designed from the ground up to advance the **WASM (WebAssembly) ecosystem**.
+Evice is a high-performance Layer 1 blockchain platform, achieving 600ms average block times, designed from the ground up to advance the **WASM (WebAssembly) ecosystem**.
 It addresses two critical, long-term problems facing the Web3 space: **scalability** and **quantum security**.

 Our architecture, demonstrated in this repository, is a natively integrated L1/L2 hybrid: